theapro/apuri_kaihatsu/backend/README.md

 - `PORT`: The port number on which the server will run.
 - `HOST`: The host of the MySQL database.
-- `DATABASE`: The name of the MySQL database.
+- `DB_DATABASE`: The name of the MySQL database.
 - `DB_PORT`: The port of the MySQL database.
-- `USER`: The username of the MySQL database.
+- `DB_USER`: The username of the MySQL database.
-- `PASSWORD`: The password of the MySQL database.
+- `DB_PASSWORD`: The password of the MySQL database.
 - `PER_PAGE`: The number of items to display per page.
 - `SERVICE_REGION`: The region of the AWS service.
 - `ACCESS_KEY`: The access key of the AWS service.